Superlinear Hall angle and carrier mobility from non-Boltzmann magnetotransport in the spatially disordered Yukawa-Sachdev-Ye-Kitaev model on a square lattice: Discussion

 The results of our model stem from strong spatially disordered electronic interactions engendered by the proximity to a QCP, and from the embedding of the quantum critical system into a crystalline lattice (a square lattice with nearest-neighbour hoppings, in our example).
 Specifically, interactions -- exactly treated in the 2D-YSYK framework -- yield $T$-linear resistivity in MFL regime that extends at higher temperatures into the crossover regime, while lattice embedding allows for the decrease of the Hall coefficient with temperature and for the separation of longitudinal and Hall transport phenomenologies.

 This mechanism for superlinear Hall angle can be compared with earlier groundbreaking works on bosonization in ``tomographic" 2D Luttinger liquids, leading to separation between spin (spinons) and charge (holons) excitations \cite{Anderson-1991,Anderson-1991theory}.
-In particular, in these models the longitudinal conductivity $\sigma_{xx}(T)\propto \tau_{\rho}$, with the scattering time $\tau_{\rho}\propto 1/T$ due to the decay of physical electrons into spinons and holons, while the Hall channel is governed by $\sigma_{xy}(T)\propto \tau_{\rho} \tau_{ss}$ which includes the spinon-spinon scattering time $\tau_{ss}\propto 1/T^2$; the ratio (\ref{eq:cotThetaH_gen}) then only depends on $1/\tau_{ss}\propto T^2$, thus giving a Hall-angle exponent $\alpha=2$.
-This perspective influenced the graphical presentations of experimental data for $\cot\left[\Theta_H(T)\right]$, plotted as a function of $T^2$ \cite{Anderson-1991,Chien-1991}; see also Fig.\@ \ref{fig:Hall_data}.
+In particular, in these models the longitudinal conductivity $\sigma_{xx}(T)\propto \tau_{\rho}$, with the scattering time $\tau_{\rho}\propto 1/T$ due to the decay of physical electrons into spinons and holons, while the Hall channel is governed by $\sigma_{xy}(T)\propto \tau_{\rho} \tau_{ss}$ that includes the spinon-spinon scattering time $\tau_{ss}\propto 1/T^2$; the ratio (\ref{eq:cotThetaH_gen}) then only depends on $1/\tau_{ss}\propto T^2$, thus giving a Hall-angle exponent $\alpha=2$.
+This perspective influenced the graphical presentations of experimental data for $\cot\left[\Theta_H(T)\right]$, plotted as a function of $T^2$ \cite{Anderson-1991,Chien-1991}; see also Fig\@. \ref{fig:Hall_data}.
 Although these models depart from qualitatively different premises, we mention that spinon-determined low-temperature spectral properties are similar to a MFL, which also corresponds to the low-$T$ phenomenology in our 2D-YSYK theory.
 The latter also finds an increase in the Hall-angle exponent $\alpha>1$ towards particle-hole symmetry, which suggests a possible crossover towards Mott-insulating and spinon-related pictures, not described in our model, in the low-doping regime \cite{Bonetti-2025_preprint}.
+In these pictures, our strange-metal results, which imply a common YSYK scattering mechanism for both longitudinal and Hall responses, would evolve into a true separation between distinct scattering channels for the longitudinal and Hall conductivities in proximity to the Mott transition.